-3.6.
-Programs must include the following GME Programs' Technical Standards and Essential Functions for Appointment and Promotion information:
+- 3.6.
+Programs must include the following GME Programs' Technical Standards and Essential Functions for Appointment and Promotion information: - 3.6.1.
+Introduction - 3.6.1.1.

-3.6.1.
-Introduction

-- 3.6.1.1.
 Medicine is an intellectually, physically, and psychologically demanding profession.
 All phases of medical education require knowledge, attitudes, skills and behaviors necessary for the practice of medicine and throughout a professional career. - 3.6.1.2.
 Those abilities that residents/fellows must possess to practice safely are reflected in the technical standards that follow.
-These technical standards/essential functions are to be understood as requirements for training in all Morehouse School of Medicine residencies and are not to be construed as competencies for practice in any given specialty. - 3.6.1.3.
+These technical standards/ essential functions are to be understood as requirements for training in all Morehouse School of Medicine residencies and are not to be construed as competencies for practice in any given specialty. - 3.6.1.3.
 Individual programs may require more stringent standards or more extensive abilities as appropriate to the requirements for training in that specialty. - 3.6.1.4.
-Residents and fellows in Graduate Medical Education programs must be able to meet these minimum standards with or without reasonable accommodation.
+Residents and fellows in Graduate Medical Education programs must be able to meet these minimum standards with or without reasonable accommodation. - 3.6.2.
+Standards-Observation - 3.6.2.1.

-3.6.2.
-Standards-Observation

-- 3.6.2.1.
 Observation requires the functional use of vision, hearing, and somatic sensations.
 Residents/fellows must be able to observe demonstrations and participate in procedures as required. - 3.6.2.2.
 Residents/fellows must be able to observe a patient accurately and completely, at a distance as well as closely. - 3.6.2.3.
-Residents/fellows must be able to obtain a medical history directly from a patient, while observing the patient's medical condition.
+Residents/fellows must be able to obtain a medical history directly from a patient, while observing the patient's medical condition. - 3.6.3.
+Standards-Communication - 3.6.3.1.

-3.6.3.
-Standards-Communication

-- 3.6.3.1.
 Communication includes speech, language, reading, writing, and computer literacy. - 3.6.3.2.
-Residents/fellows must be able to communicate effectively and sensitively in oral and written form with patients to elicit information as well as perceive non-verbal communications.
+Residents/fellows must be able to communicate effectively and sensitively in oral and written form with patients to elicit information as well as perceive non-verbal communications. - 3.6.4.
+Standards-Motor - 3.6.4.1.

-3.6.4.
-Standards-Motor

-- 3.6.4.1.
 Residents/fellows must possess sufficient motor function to elicit information from the patient examination by palpation, auscultation, tapping, and other diagnostic maneuvers. - 3.6.4.2.
 Residents/fellows must also be able to execute motor movements reasonably required for routine and emergency care and treatment of patients. - 3.6.5.
 Standards-Intellectual: Conceptual, Integrative, and Quantitative Abilities - 3.6.5.1.
-Residents/fellows must be able to measure, calculate, reason, analyze, integrate, and synthesize technically detailed and complex information in a timely fashion to effectively solve problems and make decisions which are critical skills demanded of physicians. - 3.6.5.2.
-In addition, residents/fellows must be able to comprehend three-dimensional relationships and to understand spatial relationships of structures.
+Residents/fellows must be able to measure, calculate, reason, analyze, integrate, and synthesize technically detailed and complex information in a timely fashion to effectively solve problems and make decisions which are critical skills demanded of physicians.